-Your feedback is a cornerstone in evaluations of courses.
-Evaluation is your chance to influence aspects of courses that matter to you.
+Your feedback is key to quality assurance and development of courses.
+Participating in course evaluations is your chance to influence aspects of courses that matter to you.
 Teachers go carefully through your feedback and use it to adjust courses.
-Future students attending the course will also benefit from your feedback, so the impact of your participation in the evaluation reaches far beyond your own course.
+Future students attending the course benefit from your feedback - just like you benefit from previous evaluations.
+The impact of your participation in evaluations reaches far beyond the current semester.

 How do I evaluate courses?

 The course evaluation process looks like this:

 - The Mutual alignment of expectations is a formative evaluation that takes place in class during the first half of the course.

 - The Course evaluation (online survey) is open for participation during week 48-49 (autumn semester) and week 18-19 (spring semester).
 Participation is anonymous.
 You access the survey via the course pages in LearnIT.

 - Follow-up is done by teachers, Head of study programme, SAT (Subject Area Team), Board of Studies, and management.